-- Community Information Worker General reception and administrative duties - Community Support Worker Interviewing clients to provide support, information, referral and Emergency Relief services. - No Interest Loan (NILS) Volunteer Assisting clients to submit NILS applications. - Fresh Food Program Volunteer program set up and general delivery - Southern Peninsula Shower and Laundry Program (SPLaSh) Volunteer program set up and general delivery - Tax Help Program Volunteer assist clients to lodge straight forward tax returns.
+- Community Information Worker General reception and administrative duties. - Community Support Worker Interviewing clients to provide support, information, referral and Emergency Relief services. - No Interest Loan (NILS) Volunteer - Assisting clients to submit NILS applications. - Fresh Food Program Volunteer program set up and general delivery - Southern Peninsula Shower and Laundry Program (SPLaSh) Volunteer program set up and general delivery. - Tax Help Program Volunteer assist clients to lodge straight forward tax returns. - Energy Mentor Program assist clients with lowering energy bills and getting support with outstanding bills.

 Community Support Workers are required to complete a 50-hour nationally accredited unit of competency: Assess Co-existing Needs (CHCCCS004).
-The 50 hours comprises 36 hours of training and 14 hours of placement at a Support and Information Centre.
+The 50 hours comprises 36 hours of training and 14 hours of placement at SPCS.
 This is followed by a period of supervised interviewing, during which you will receive support, guidance and assistance to enable you to carry out the role of a Community Support Worker.
 This role may include: